 There are many different ways to appreciate art, but some of the most important things to keep in mind are the elements of design, the principle of quality, and the subjectivity of art.
 By learning about these things, you will be able to understand, analyze, better, appreciate and identify all great art.

 Appreciating art can enrich your life in many ways.
-Additionally, visiting galleries and museums is a great way to see firsthand how different artists have used these elements to create their unique pieces.
+Additionally, visiting galleries and museums is a great way to see firsthand how artists have used these elements to create their unique pieces.
 So if you ever wonder why someone would bother to learn about art, remember that there are many good reasons to do so.

 How to Look at a Work of Art and What to Consider?